MSc & PGDip

 PhD and MPhil

-Daniel Flynn is the 2015 president of the Postgraduate Physics Student Society (PPSS)
+Innes Bigaran is the 2017 president of the Postgraduate Physics Student Society (PPSS)

 Mr Colin Entwisle is the Teaching Coordinator responsible for arrangement of tutors, demonstrators and exam markers.